nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters command to view a student's grade level.
-2. LMS parses the student's details from the user's command.
+2. KeyContacts parses the student's details from the user's command.
-3. LMS retrieves the student's grade level from the database.
+3. KeyContacts retrieves the student's grade level from the list.
-4. LMS displays the student's grade level to the user.
+4. KeyContacts displays the student's grade level to the user.

    Use case ends.

 **Extensions**

 * 3a.
-LMS detects an error while retrieving the grade level.
+KeyContacts detects an error while retrieving the grade level.
   * 3a1.
-LMS shows an error message.
+KeyContacts shows an error message.
-  * Use case ends.

-* \*a.
-At any time, User chooses to cancel the process.
-  * \*a1.
-LMS requests to confirm the cancellation of the process.
-  * \*a2.
-User confirms the cancellation of the process.
   * Use case ends.

 ---